Unitary Patent

 The UP attracts a single renewal fee, payable to the EPO.
 The cost of the UP renewal fee is set at the sum of the equivalent national renewal fees that would have been payable to the national patent offices of the top 4 countries in which European patents were validated in 2015.

-It will be appreciated that the cost of renewing a UP across its life will be considerably less than the cost of renewing equivalent national validations across all of the (initially 17) countries covered by the UP.
+It will be appreciated that the cost of renewing a UP across its life will be considerably less than the cost of renewing equivalent national validations across all of the (initially 17 and now 18) countries covered by the UP.
 However, the majority of European patents are currently validated in three or fewer countries, often including the United Kingdom, which is not part of the UP system.
 For these patents, renewal fees will be costlier under the UP, but with the advantage of wider geographical protection.